west757/PayLES/README.md

 - make tsp account for tsp table
 - change account to just be bank account
 - tsp input restrictions
-- tsp input zeroing
 - rename settings.html and budget.html
 - compare LES with recommendations
 - rename initials to manuals
 - make year a metadata row
 - oconus calculations
-- only add required rows when needed
-- display either conus or oconus variables, or both
 - set dependents limit to 5
-- remove editable from pay_template, use trigger instead
 - comparison modal button

 mid-term: